 In some way, Eleonora is an all-in-one character, equally fitting the shoes of a potential suspect, a murderer, an adulteress and a victim, depending on the viewpoint and the development of the narrative.
 It is thanks to her story that Marianne becomes an investigator, that the book could be classified as a ‘historical mystery’.

-Thus, the two main storylines – Marianne’s life in Viennese court from April to June 1757 and the peculiar maelstroms of Princess Schwarzenberg throughout the first half of the century – are both historically authentic.
-My poetic licence was then to intertwine them to create a fictional but nevertheless realistic portrayal of their lives and aspirations.
+The Case of Princess Schwarzenberg is the first fruit of my labour, grounded in thorough historical research, with a particular focus on its literary interpretation.
+The two main storylines—Maria Anna’s life at the Viennese court from April to June 1757 and the peculiar maelstroms surrounding Princess Schwarzenberg throughout the first half of the century—are both historically authentic.
+My poetic licence was to intertwine them, creating a fictional but nonetheless realistic portrayal of their lives and aspirations.

 Access to the Metatext via placing an order for an augmented product.
 See Terms of Use